 The ICS New Family Referral Program

 All families with students currently enrolled at Immaculate Conception School are eligible to receive a $500 Tuition Bonus for new family referrals.
 Once the new family has completed the 2nd trimester of the school year, a $500 bonus, per referred family, will be applied to the referring family’s FACTS account in April.
 If tuition has been paid in full at that time, the funds can either be applied to the following year’s tuition bill or issued via a referral bonus check.
 If the youngest student in the referring family is graduating from ICS, the referral bonus check will be issued in April.
 Referral bonuses may not exceed the cost of tuition.
 Please note: If referring a family for the current school year, the acceptance deadline for the full referral bonus to be applied is December 31st.
 If a new family is referred for the current school year after December 31st, the referral bonus is $250.00

 First Responder/Military Tuition Grant

-Immaculate Conception School is proud to offer a First Responder / Military Tuition Grant as a show of appreciation for the important work undertaken by full-time police officers, firefighters, EMS personnel and active duty military personnel in the service of their fellow citizens.
+Immaculate Conception School is proud to offer a First Responder / Military Tuition Grant as a show of appreciation for the important work undertaken by full-time police officers, firefighters, EMS personnel and active military personnel in the service of their fellow citizens.
 This $1,000 per family tuition grant is available to both current and newly enrolling families and is renewable each year contingent upon continued verification of employment.
-Eligible families must submit employment verification to the Admissions Office.
+Eligible families will be asked to submit employment verification to the Admissions Office in the early spring.
 For more information, please call 410-427-4903 or email firstname.lastname@example.org.